Safeway (Australia): Early years

+Pratt continued to work at his stores, and in 1967 became the head of the Australian division of Safeway Inc.

 Expansion

 Australian Safeway Pty Ltd, formerly a wholly owned subsidiary of Safeway Inc., reported losses in its first three years due to expansion and purchase of property.
 The chain expanded to New South Wales in 1971, where the shops were called "Red S" due to a trademark conflict with Saveway which was owned by Woolworths.
 The first New South Wales store was at Cabramatta, followed by Merrylands and Liverpool.

 By 1979, there were 12 Safeway stores in New South Wales and 52 in Victoria.
 Safeway further expanded into Queensland in 1981 and acquired supermarket chain Jack the Slasher (subsequently called Food For Less).
 By 1985 the chain had grown to 126 supermarkets trading under the Safeway banner across Victoria, New South Wales, and Queensland.
 The head office was formerly located adjacent to the distribution centre on Wellington Road, Mulgrave, Victoria.

 Acquisition by Woolworths

 In 1985 Woolworths Limited successfully acquired the Australian subsidiary of Safeway, Inc. In the agreement, Woolworths Limited acquired all of the Safeway stores and the naming rights in exchange for a 19.99% equity interest in Woolworths Limited.
 The purchase included 126 stores in Victoria, New South Wales and Queensland.
 Bill Pratt, the chairman and managing director of Australian Safeway Pty Ltd, and Peter Magowan, the chairman and chief executive officer of Safeway Inc., were also appointed to the Woolworths board of directors.
-The annual profit of Woolworths Limited rose from $8 million to $136 million in two years as they served 10 million customers.